thaddavis/crewai_and_agentops_script/video_script/1/1_devcontainer_setup.md

 (LOOK CAMERA)

-To gloss over the details, when I say "launch our Devcontainer" I mean we're going to build a "mini-computer" / or "mini-machine" that will run on top of our actual computer.
-We can play around with CrewAI in this "mini-machine", close it when we're done, and then our base machine (aka our laptop or Desktop or whatever we're using) will be clean as if nothing ever happened.
+We won't go into detail, but when I say "launch our Devcontainer" I mean we're going to build a virtual "mini-computer" that will run on top of our actual computer.
+We are going to play around with CrewAI in this "mini-computer", close it when we're done, and then our base machine (aka our laptop or Desktop or whatever we're using) will be clean as if nothing ever happened.

+AKA this is a development approach that allows us to experiment with new software and NOT clutter our machine

+(PAUSE)

-Here's how we launch the Devcontainer...
+Here's how we build the Devcontainer...

 In VSCode we type...

 SHIFT + COMMAND + P -> `Dev Containers: Reopen in Container`

-Once again the reason why we're doing this is because over the long term it help us stay organized.

-If you know of a better approach than working in Devcontainers, leave a comment so I'm aware.
+(PAUSE)

-After building the Devcontainer we should see a new container listed in the Docker Desktop GUI...
+After building the Devcontainer is built we should see a new container listed in the Docker Desktop GUI...

+(PAUSE)

 Let's quickly test out this Development Container and make sure we're looking good...

 As CrewAI is a tool built on top of Python, let's make sure we have Python installed

-Let's make sure Python is working as expected...

 ```.py
 python --version